averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 ![](../images/01-technical/install-developer-011.png)

-All projects should be shown whe you press Next:
+All projects should be shown when you press Next:

 ![](../images/01-technical/install-developer-012.png)